spmeesseman/app-publisher/README.md

 After the port to JS, this no longer be required.

-## Usage

-App-Publisher can be run from the command line or in Visual Studio Code using the [Task Explorer](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer) Extension.
-The Task Explorer extension will automatically detect .publishrc.json files in a project, and display the tasks within an app-publisher node.

-From the command line, the following command can be executed:

-    cd project_root
-    node app-publisher -p ps --no-ci

-A dry run can also be performed with the --dry-run option:

-    cd project_root
-    node app-publisher -p ps --no-ci --dry-run

 ## Commit Messages

+Commit message format is an integral part of the App Publisher release process.

-See the PJ standards [here](https://app1.development.pjats.com/doc/developernotes.md#Commit-Messages).
+See the standards [here](https://app1.development.pjats.com/doc/developernotes.md#Commit-Messages).
 See the GitHub standards [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).

 Commit messages should be made in the following format: